shawnsmith/ostrich/core/docs/service-consumer-quick-start.md

                           });
 ```

-*NOTE*: It's important that you callbacks are intelligent and recognize that failures can happen at any time.
+*NOTE*: It's important that your callbacks are intelligent and recognize that failures can happen at any time.
 If they
 maintain state internally you need to handle the case where an operation needs to be retried after part of it has
 already been executed.
 Of course the simplest thing to do would be to make your callbacks completely stateless.